Mohammad-Joumaa/Traveling-with-Safer/README.md

 Figure ‎0-10 The costumers feedback page.

-In Figure ‎0-10 we can see the feedback page here appears the feedback of the costumers with the rating that they can give by filling the form in Figure ‎0-11 left fide after they submit the feedback it appears in the feedbacks page Figure ‎0-10 and the feedback will be sent to the admin by email, the form will be received by the admin the form in Figure ‎0-11 in the right side.
+In Figure ‎0-10 we can see the feedback page here appears the feedback of the costumers with the rating that they can give by filling the form in Figure ‎0-11 left side after they submit the feedback it appears in the feedbacks page Figure ‎0-10 and the feedback will be sent to the admin by email, the form will be received by the admin the form in Figure ‎0-11 in the right side.
 The email form will be verified by reCAPTCHA to prevent spams.
 Note: the feedback will not be posted on the website if the user is not logged in.

  ![image](https://github.com/user-attachments/assets/5ec1b584-adc5-43d1-a955-042f642438f9)